Working with Virtual Teams and Saving Money Without Travel

 We settled on Yuuguu, which is free for up to 30 participants.
 It is not as feature-rich as the three applications mentioned above, but it does offer additional collaboration tools and provides the basic functions we required to demonstrate a procedure or train a process.

-These are just a few products that help us manage the communications in our projects.
+These are just a few products that help us manage the communications in our virtual team projects.
 There are tens, hundreds, or even thousands of choices for some of these applications.
 Some are free and some are not.
 Some are mature, stable, and have great features adding tremendous value to a project.
 Some are simple and functional, meeting a specific need or requirement.

 You may be asking why it sounds like we don’t have just one product that we use for every project.
 Usually, our choice is determined by our client’s needs.
 If they are already using a specific application like SharePoint, then we will use their system and tool to work with their documentation.
 Typically, if they have nothing in place, we use a free tool that meets our needs.